Stuyk/altv-athena/README.md

 ### GUMROAD

-This argument is for your Gumroad Product License.
+This argument is for your [alt:V Athena Subscription License](https://gumroad.com/products/SKpPN/).
 It lets you boot the script.

 ```
 GUMROAD=XXXXXXXX-YYYYYYYY-...